web-infra-dev/rsbuild/packages/document/docs/en/shared/config/server/htmlFallback.md

 - **Type:** `false | 'index'`
 - **Default:** `'index'`

 Whether to support html fallback.
-By default, it will fallback to `index.html` when the requested page is not found.
+By default, when the request meets the following conditions and the corresponding resource is not found, it will fallback to `index.html`:

+- The request is a `GET` or `HEAD` request
+- Which accepts `text/html` (the request header accept type is `text/html` or `*/*`)

 ```js
 export default {